rkogie/Palindrome-Finder/README.md

 TIME COMPLEXITY ANALYSIS
 ------------------------
-- For the raw palindrome algorithm, it gives a worst case scenario quadratic O(n^2) runtime due to the nesting of while loops
+- For the raw palindrome algorithm, it gives a worst case scenario logarithmic O(n log n) runtime due to the nesting of while loops as the `radius` expands outwards on each iteration
-- If you include the validation and string cleansing logic, this does increase the runtime further due to the inbuilt Python methods used, but the trade off is building a more robust application to run against invalid user inputs and handle them appropriately
+- If you include the validation and string cleansing logic, this does increase the application runtime further due to the inbuilt Python methods used, but the trade off is building a more robust application to run against invalid user inputs and handle them appropriately